jsebrech/minisync/notes.md

 ClientState.url = URL of client index file, string Points to an index file that points to the other files.

-Client index file contents (json):
+*Files*

+Types of files:
+- `client-index.json` file: for a client of a specific Document, keeps track of the version as well as where to find the parts files containing the Document's data.
+- `partXXX.json` file(s): the actual document as exported by a specific client, split into chunks
+- `master-index.json` file: for a user, keeps track of all clients of a document, their own and those by others.
+  Points to client index files for each client.

+`client-index.json` file contents:
-- latest: string = latest version
+- `latest`: string = latest version
-- master: string = master index file url
+- `master`: string = master index file url
+- `updated`: string = timestamp of last update
-- clientId: string = unique id of the client that owns this file (generated)
+- `clientId`: string = unique id of the client that owns this file (generated)
-- clientName: string = label for this client (user-editable)
+- `clientName`: string = label for this client (user-editable)
-- part[version]: string = url of part file
+- `part000001`: string = url of part file
-- part...: string = url of successive part files
+- `part...`: string = url of successive part files

 Part file:
 - File name = part + first version in file